 I Ask for Consent

 The theme I Ask promotes education and understanding of what consent is.
-This education is intended for men and women.
+Men and women need to know what consent means and how to ask for consent and when one needs consent.
+Yes

 Consent is when someone gives permission for something to happen or to do something.
 It is only consent if the person granting consent knows exactly what they are agreeing to.
 And agreeing to kiss is not granting consent for making out or sexual intercourse.
 Consent needs to be specific.
 In other words, if you ask “do you want to mess around,” that isn’t specific.
 Do you want to kiss is specific but only grants consent for a kiss.